OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

 These are the tasks I completed during this week.

 ```
-✅ Set up MFA for Root Account and create IAM role
 ✅ Set up 2 AWS Budget
 ✅ Generated AWS Credentials
 ✅ Used and Tested CloudShell